Recoverability for optimized quantum $f$-divergences: Introduction

 The recovery map $R$ in \eqref{eq:recov-map-univ} is said to be ``universal'' because it does not depend on the $\rho$ state; this property is useful in a variety of physical applications such as quantum error correction~\cite{universal}.
 Note that a slightly stronger inequality than the one in \eqref{eq:recov-univ} is available in~\cite{universal}.

 Most recently, the main result of \cite{universal} has been extended to the von Neumann algebraic setting \cite{FHSW20}, and Refs.~\cite{CV18,Vershynina19} established an approximate recovery estimate for the original Petz map.
 The method of \cite{CV18,Vershynina19} is based on the integral representation of operator convex functions and further applies to the case of approximate recoverability for standard $f$-divergences, as well as to the case of Petz--R\'enyi relative entropies.
+A similar method has been employed to understand refinements of the data-processing inequality for the maximal $f$-divergences \cite{BC20}.